clintonboys/clintonboys.com/content/projects/psephulator/index.md

 ![alt](scrnsht1.png)

 Once we have the results, we choose the electoral system we'd like to simulate the results with.
 If you choose "First Past the Post" the tool manages to recreate the [results](https://commonslibrary.parliament.uk/research-briefings/cbp-10009/) correctly.
-But we can also choose a different system - say "Alternative Vote".
+But we can also choose a different system &mdash; say "Alternative Vote".

 ![alt](scrnsht2.png)

-Alternative Vote is a fairly different system from the one that the actual election was conducted under - you can see a longer discussion of why [here]({{< ref "projects/uk-av" >}}) - so to successfully simulate it we need to provide some estimated parameters, in this case: the estimated preference flows for all the parties.
+Alternative Vote is a fairly different system from the one that the actual election was conducted under &mdash; you can see a longer discussion of why [here]({{< ref "projects/uk-av" >}}) &mdash; so to successfully simulate it we need to provide some estimated parameters, in this case: the estimated preference flows for all the parties.
 In a full version of the tool, the "simulation engine" would provide the ability to run "grid searches" over this parameter, like I did in my 2019 experiment.

 For now, I just have a single hard-coded `preference_flows.json` file (and only for England), and if we choose that the tool will simulate the AV election with these assumed preferences.